Why shooting from roofs?

-Technically, roofs allows me to shoot quite high from the ground, so I can get perfect parallel lines on the building facades I capture, which is very important to me for the aesthetic I’m looking for.
-I also think that architects don’t design buildings to be seen only from the ground (actually it’s how we mostly see them), for me the best angle is the same level as the building itself, it’s respect more the proportions.
-From the ground if we look up at a tall building or a skyscrapers, all the lines converges to one point.
+Technically, roofs allows me to shoot quite high from the ground, so I can get perfect parallel lines on the building facades I capture.
+This is very important for me for the aesthetic I’m looking for.
+I also think that architects doesn’t design buildings to be seen only from the ground (actually it’s how we mostly see them).
+For me the best angle is the same level as the building itself, it’s respect more the proportions.
+From the ground if we look up at a tall building or a skyscrapers, all lines converges to one point.
 The architects don’t -and technically can’t- compensate this perspective.
 During the Louis XIV’s century, french garden landscapers was taking into consideration this perspective and for instance the main alley which bring to the castle, wasn’t technically parallel to visually create a strict parallel illusion when you arrive at the garden’s entrance.
 Garden are built in a horizontal position, buildings are vertical, which is obviously technically completely different.

 Roofs help me to be physically higher but also to remind me this importance of comprehending life from different angles.

 A personal reason